An Aspirational Vision of Life After Fossil Fuels

 The Challenges of Inclusivity and Growth

 Despite the success stories, the Transition movement has lost some of its steam in the United States.
 A number of the original groups have gone defunct.
 That’s in direct contrast to other countries, where the movement is still rapidly expanding.
-Pamela Boyce Simms, who worked with Transition U.S. for 6 years as a trainer and convener says, “Here we are in 2020, with Siberia and Australia and California burning, climate disruption and crop cycle disturbances everywhere.
+Pamela Boyce Simms, who worked with Transition U.S. for six years as a trainer and convener says, “Here we are in 2020, with Siberia and Australia and California burning, climate disruption and crop cycle disturbances everywhere.
 Why has the Transition movement not deepened?
 We need to take a deep look inside ourselves.”

 Cultural differences may help explain why the Transition movement has gained more traction in other countries.
 Boyce Simms, who now works on projects ranging from the African Diaspora Earthcare Coalition to a resilience network she calls Community-Supported Enlightenment, says, “In the U.K. and in other places, where there’s a sense of community, where the communal is embedded in the DNA of society, it works.
 In the U.S., because of the culture of individuality and competition, it’s harder.
 It’s just the way the U.S. works.
 It’s in the air we breathe.”

-Another constraint for the Transition movement—one it shares with other environmental movements—is that participants who have the time and the resources to focus on the work tend to be white and affluent.
+Another constraint for the Transition movement—one it shares with other environmental movements—is that participants who have the time and the resources to focus on the work tend to be White and affluent.
 Communities of color and low-income groups are often on the fringes, if they’re included at all.
 But many of those same communities will be disproportionately affected by climate change and are most in need of community-based resilience strategies.

 “There’s a certain privilege of time that people need have to be able to consider these issues,” says Miller, Transition U.S. board member.
 “You find this in the environmental movement in general: You see retirees; you see students.
 If you’re a family struggling financially, finding the headspace for this work is hard.”